margotmb/brachypelma-hamorii/README.md

-IoT System using Wemos D1 to collect Soil Moisture data through a sensor and relay that to the user.
+IoT System using Wemos D1 R1 to collect Soil Moisture data through a sensor and relay the information to the user.

 Backend: Nodejs with Express